Skip site navigation (1)Skip section navigation (2)

 FILES

-unless you have defined the environment variable A2PS_CONFIG, in
+less you have defined the environment variable A2PS_CONFIG, in which

 2. the user's home configuration file ($HOME/.a2ps/a2psrc)